 - The automated traffic enforcement system only photographs a vehicle, if it enters the intersection after the traffic signal has turned red.

 - The first image shows the vehicle at or behind the white stop bar and an illuminated red (light) traffic signal.

-- The second image shows the vehicle past the white stop bar and an illuminated red (light) traffic signal.
+- The second image shows the vehicle passed the white stop bar and an illuminated red (light) traffic signal.

 - The image of the license plate is a close-up view.

-- The data includes the date, time, and duration of the yellow and red traffic signal.
+- The data includes the date, time, and duration of the yellow and red traffic signals.

 - The incident is reviewed and approved by a Lincolnwood Police Officer before a notice is sent to the registered owner of the vehicle.